CatarinaGamboa/liquidjava/README.md

 ## Setup the project
 1. Clone the repository;
-2. Open Eclipse and do `Ìmport...\ Existing Maven Project` selecting the folder `liquidjava-umbrella` and waiting for the build process to finish (bottom right update bar)
+2. Open Eclipse and do `Ìmport...\ Existing Maven Project` selecting the current folder and waiting for the build process to finish (bottom right update bar)
-3. Select the `liquidjava-umbrella` folder, right click it and select `Run as...\Maven install...`
+3. Select the current folder, right click it and select `Run as...\Maven install...`
 4. If inside the `liquidjava-verifier` build path there is not a `target/generated-sources/antr4`: Select `liquidjava-verifier`, on right-click, go to `Build Path\Link Source...` and browse for `liquidjava-verifier\target\generated-sources\antlr4` and select `Finish`

 ## Run verification